Deploy the Firewall Management Center Virtual on KVM

 Guidelines and Limitations

-• The management center virtual appliances do not have serial numbers.
+• The Firewall Management Center Virtual appliances do not have serial numbers.
 The System > Configuration page will show either None or Not Specified depending on the virtual platform.

 • Nested hypervisors (KVM running on top of VMware/ESXi) are not supported.
 Only bare-metal KVM deployments are supported.